On this website you can read about what I do, my past and present jobs, and how to get in touch with me.

 I have a profile on LinkedIn but I don't go there very often.

-I post my paintings of Toronto cityscapes at CityPainter.ca.
+I post my paintings of cityscapes and landscapes at CityPainter.ca and my digital generative art experiments at Genartive.com.